danielsaidi/website_danielsaidi/collections/_posts/2020/2020-01-05-create-an-spm-package-for-swiftui.md

 }
 ```

-We need the `@testable import` since the extension is internal and can only be accessed within the library as well as in testable imports.
+We need the `@testable import` since the extension is internal and can only be accessed within the library, as well as in testable imports.

 Now press `Cmd+U` to launch the test runner.
-It should run without problems and the test should pass.
+It should run without problems and all tests should pass.
 As a good tester, you know that you always need more tests, but that's for another time.

 ## Publish the package

 The last part now is to publish the package.
-This can easily be as much work as creating the package in the first place, since you should put effort into:
+This can easily be as much work as creating the package, since you should put effort into:

-* `A great readme` to explain to people what your package is all about.
+* `A great name` that communicates what the package is all about.
-* `Documentation` to make it easy for people to use your package.
+* `A great readme` that explains the package, how it's used etc.
 * `A stunning logo` to...well, you don't have to, but it's fun.
+* `A basic demo app` to make it easy for users to give your package a try.
+* `Documentation` to make it easy for people to learn how to use your package.

 For now, though, just push it up to GitHub so that we can try it our in a real Xcode project.
-You can find my version of the package [here][Project] (moved into a larger repo since this post was written).
+You can then add it with SPM, using the branch name, since we don't have a version yet.

+As soon as you create a version tag, e.g. `0.1`, you can ask SPM to use versions instead of branch names.
+This gives you additional capabilities to define version ranges to auto-bump to.

 ## Add the package to a new app